arangodb/docs/3.5/graphs-smart-graphs.md

 ---
 layout: default
-description: This feature is only available in theEnterprise Edition
+description: The SmartGraphs feature is only available in the Enterprise Edition
+title: ArangoDB SmartGraphs
 ---
 SmartGraphs
 ===========

 {% hint 'info' %}
-This feature is only available in the
+The SmartGraphs feature is only available in the [**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/){:target="_blank"}
-[**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/){:target="_blank"}
 {% endhint %}